 of California's Pacific Islander Communities

-The weeklong celebration starts July 19th and ends July 27th, 2014.
-Admission is FREE and your attendance will get you a discounted admission to the Aquarium of the Pacific.
-Participating youth groups are given tickets to the Aquarium and there will be other fun things to do in Long Beach.
-Many events will be in the evening so bring a light sweater or jacket, bring your friends and come spend a few days with us around the water.
+The weeklong celebration starts July 19th and ends July 26th, 2015.
+Admission to the Festival is FREE and your attendance will afford you discounted admission to the Aquarium of the Pacific.
+Participating youth groups receive tickets to the Aquarium and there are many other fun things to do in Long Beach.
+Many events will be in the evening so bring a light sweater or jacket, bring your friends and spend a few days with us around the water.

-Sunday, July 20th – Tafesilafa'i Family Sunday Each family puts on their Sunday "toniga" or a uniform and attends services at their place of worship.
-Uniforms are a sign of solidarity and, when found in a community, signifies unity in diversity.
-After centering, each family is encouraged to brunch together or accept a brunch invitation from the others.
+Sunday, July 19th is Family Sunday.
+Each family dons their finest and attends worship at their local sanctuary.
+Families often wear matching patterns, signifying solidarity.
+When these toniga or matching patterns are in community, they represent unity in diversity.
+After worship, each family is encouraged to brunch together or to accept a brunch invitation from others.

-Tuesday July 22nd finds us wrapping up the prayer marathon and candlelight vigil as youth groups put the finishing touches on their dances, songs, performances and cultural sharing.
+Tuesday July 21st finds us wrapping up the 24 Hour Prayer Marathon and candlelight vigil as youth groups put the finishing touches on their dances, songs, performances and cultural sharing.

-On Saturday July 26th, you will experience island rituals and an "ava" ceremony early Saturday morning.
-Dances, songs, talent exhibitions and games follow, or you can walk the beach or take a bike around the bay.
+On Saturday July 25th attendees will experience an "ava" ceremony early Saturday morning.
+Dances, songs, talent exhibitions and games follow, or a leisurely walk along the shore or take a bike around the bay.
 Spend the entire day near the water, retiring to your hotel room exhausted, tanned and relaxed.
 The Keepers of the Flame will be performing when the sun goes down.

-Finally, Sunday July 27th opens with Community Worship service at 11am followed by a community meal, spiritual dances, performances, songs and praise hymns from the community until late afternoon.
-The tempo is very different from other festivals and the sound is uniquely islander, beating to the rhythm of the world's largest ocean.
+Finally, Sunday July 26th opens with Community Worship at 11am followed by a community meal, spiritual dances, performances, songs and praise hymns from the faith community until late afternoon.
+The tempo is different and the sound is uniquely islander, beating to the rhythm of the world's largest ocean.